Language Models are Super Mario: Absorbing Abilities from Homologous Models as a Free Lunch

-Based on this observation, we can confidently merge multiple homologous SFT LMs (pre-trained from the same backbone) without significant concerns about the decrease in their capabilities.
-As long as a small portion of the delta parameters remains unaffected in the merging process, the abilities of LMs unlocked by SFT can still be preserved.
+Furthermore, we can merge multiple homologous SFT LMs (fine-tuned from the same backbone) based on DARE without compromising their capabilities.
+As long as a small portion of the delta parameters remain unaffected during merging, the abilities of LMs unlocked by SFT can still be preserved.
 We first employ DARE to eliminate redundant delta parameters in each model before merging, which can potentially mitigate the interference of parameters among multiple models \cite{DBLP:journals/corr/abs-2306-01708}.
-Then, we apply established model merging techniques \cite{DBLP:conf/icml/WortsmanIGRLMNF22,DBLP:conf/iclr/IlharcoRWSHF23,DBLP:conf/nips/MatenaR22,DBLP:conf/iclr/Jin0P023,DBLP:journals/corr/abs-2306-01708} to the parameters with reduced redundancy to create a single model with diverse capabilities.
-We conduct extensive experiments on encoder-based LMs on eight datasets from the GLUE benchmark, and decoder-based Llama 2 with three distinct abilities: instruction-following, mathematical reasoning, and code-generating.
+Then, we apply established model merging techniques \cite{DBLP:conf/icml/WortsmanIGRLMNF22,DBLP:conf/iclr/IlharcoRWSHF23,DBLP:conf/nips/MatenaR22,DBLP:conf/iclr/Jin0P023,DBLP:journals/corr/abs-2306-01708} to fuse the parameters with reduced redundancy for creating one model with diverse capabilities.

+We conduct extensive experiments with encoder-based LMs on GLUE benchmark, and decoder-based LMs with three distinct abilities: instruction-following, mathematical reasoning, and code-generating.
 We observe that:

-(1) SFT LMs exhibit a substantial number of redundant delta parameters whether they are based on BERT, RoBERTa, or Llama 2.
-DARE allows the removal of approximately 90\% or even 99\% delta parameters without significantly affecting the performance of downstream tasks.
-The rescale operation in DARE is a crucial component to guarantee effective ablations of delta parameters.
-Without rescaling, removing only 10\% delta parameters would noticeably affect performance.
-We attribute this phenomenon to the fact that rescaling helps preserve the connectivity of model parameters \cite{qin2022exploring}.
+(1) SFT LMs exhibit a substantial number of redundant delta parameters regardless of their backbones (e.g., BERT, RoBERTa, LLaMA, Llama 2, or Code Llama).
+DARE can \textit{remove 90\% or even 99\% delta parameters} without significantly affecting the model performance.
+DARE is able to approximate the original embeddings well and provide very similar embeddings for each layer of the LM.
+The rescale operation is crucial to guarantee the success of DARE, and dropping 30\% or 40\% delta parameters without rescaling would noticeably lead to worse results.